 Whiskey Glaze

 - In a small saucepan combine the water and sugar.
 Heat over medium heat until the sugar dissolves stirring constantly.
 Remove from heat and stir in the whiskey.
-Cool before assembling the cake.¼ cup sugar, 2 tablespoons Irish whiskey, ¼ cup water
+Cool before assembling the cake.¼ cup sugar, 2 Tablespoons Irish whiskey, ¼ cup water

 Cake Assembly